Nitinkumar432/git-practice/README.md

 # git-practice
-practice for github/git like how to use-
+practice for github/git like how to use-.